didac-crst/mockexchange/README.md

 # 🔗 GitHub PR Tools
-make export-pr-comments PR=123  # Export PR comments to JSON for LLM analysis make analyze-pr-comments PR=123 # Analyze comments and generate LLM prompt make export-and-analyze-pr PR=123 # Export and analyze in one command
+make export-pr-comments PR=123  # Export PR comments to JSON for LLM analysis make analyze-pr-comments PR=123 # Analyze all comments and generate LLM prompt make analyze-pr-comments-latest PR=123 # Analyze only latest review (recommended) make export-and-analyze-pr PR=123 # Export and analyze all comments in one command make export-and-analyze-pr-latest PR=123 # Export and analyze latest review only (recommended)
 ```
 make logs-valkey       # Database logs only
 make logs-engine       # Engine logs only